yadm-dev/yadm/_docs/060_alternates.md

 The "most appropriate" version is determined by calculating a score for each version of a file.
 A [template](/docs/templates) is always scored higher than any symlink condition.
 The number of conditions is the next largest factor in scoring.
 Files with more conditions will always be favored.
+Negative conditions (prefixed with "~") are scored only relative to the number of non-negated conditions.
 Any invalid condition will disqualify that file completely.

 If you don't care to have all versions of alternates stored in the same directory as the generated symlink, you can place them in the